writethedocs/www/docs/blog/write-the-docs-2017-stats.rst

-.. post:: Jan 5, 2017
+.. post:: Jan 8, 2018
    :tags: stats, year in review
    :author: Eric Holscher

 Write the Docs 2017 Stats
 =========================

-2016 was a wonderful year for Write the Docs, it marks our 5th year of existence, and the community is growing into a truly global community.
+2017 was a wonderful year for Write the Docs, it marks our 5th year of existence, and the community is growing into a truly global community.
-This post covers a few stats and tidbits of information that we feel mark our progress, and we'll also have a companion post that gives a bit more commentary!
+This post contains stats that we feel mark our progress at each year's end, so that we can look back and see how we've changed as a community.

 .. note:: You can also read our post from :doc:`2016 <blog/write-the-docs-2017-year-in-review>`

 Conferences
 ===========

-* 400 attendees in Portland (Same in 2016)
+* 400 attendees in Portland (same as in 2016)
-* 250 attendees in Prague (Same in 2016)
+* 250 attendees in Prague (same as in 2016)
 * 50 attendees in Australia (New)

 The :doc:`conferences </conf/index>` continue to be the yearly physical manifestation of our community.